sta/websocket-sharp/README.md

 ws.SetCookie (new Cookie ("name", "nobita"));
 ```

-As a **WebSocket Server**, if you would like to get the **Query String** included in each WebSocket connection request, you should access the `WebSocketBehavior.Context.QueryString` property, such as the following.
+As a **WebSocket Server**, if you would like to get the **Query String** included in a WebSocket connection request, you should access the `WebSocketBehavior.Context.QueryString` property, such as the following.

 ```csharp
 public class Chat : WebSocketBehavior